coglescode/coglescode/README.md

 -->

 - 🔭 I’m currently working on an olnine shop web applicaton that I'm planing to publish for you to test, mean while check this project [Ecollege](https://capstone-production.up.railway.app/).
-- 🌱 I’m currently learning Django REST framework and React.
+- 🌱 I’m currently learning Django REST framework.
 - 👯 I’m looking to collaborate on Django projects.
 - 💬 Ask me about Django.
 I will do my best to answer your questions.
 I want to check how my learning curve is doing by explaining to others. 😄
 <!-- - ⚡ Fun fact: I'm into 3D printing [follow me](https://instagram.com/cogles3dprint). -->